-A small school of approximately 275 students, TK through fifth grade, creates a culture where students are known.
+A small school of approximately 285 students, TK through fifth grade, creates a culture where students are known.
 Our education program is supported by 12 regular education teachers, a Resource Specialist and special education staff including a part time school counselor, as well as Music, Art, and PE classes.
+We also have a kindergarten county special day class on our campus, students are integrated into school-wide activities and supported by a Special Education teacher with a mild/moderate credential and two instructional assistants.

 We encourage parents to become an active participant in the life of Hidden Valley School.
-There are many ways to become involved in school programs and activities: working with the PTO and its many programs and projects; participating in School
+There are many ways to become involved in school programs and activities: working with the PTO and its many programs and projects; participating in School Site Council and our Equity Mission; supporting YES; working as a classroom volunteer; or attending the various community functions.